 (3) If the chief executive officer makes the application, the chief executive officer must give notice of the application to the person who is subject to the order.

-[Section 19 amended by No. 17 of 2016 s.
+[Section 19 amended: No. 17 of 2016 s.
 44.]

 20. Amendment of conditions of supervision order